Why Money Is Green and Other Colorful Facts You Never Thought About—Until Now

 Why basketballs are orange

 Basketballs owe their classic orange color to none other than Tony Hinkle, a basketball coach at Butler University during the 1950s.
 According to the Children’s Museum of Indianapolis, before the late 1950s, basketballs were usually brown—which meant that players would occasionally have a hard time seeing the ball.
 Wanting to solve this problem, Hinkle partnered with Spalding Company to develop a new, orange-colored basketball.
 The new balls made their debut in 1957 and have been part of the court ever since.
-If you want to learn even more about sports, here are surprising things that have been banned in sports.

 Why traffic lights are red, yellow, and green